mtargonski/boneIO-docusaurus/docs/02-configuration/modbus.md

 ![Modbus](/img/modbus.png)

-Modbus component to use for modbus sensor usage.
+Modbus component to use with modbus devices.

 ## Example config